Skip to main content Skip to navigation

 Keynote speakers

-Find out more about the inspiring keynote speakers who will be joining us on the day:
+Find out more about the inspiring keynote speakers who joined us on the day and watch their keynote recordings:

 • Prof Tansy Jessop, lead of the 'Transforming the Experience of Students through Assessment' (TESTA) research and change project.